tidiview/francois-vidit.com/user/sites/docs/pages/01.home/03.reims/01.remes/docs.en.md

 <sup>4</sup>
 In the mean time the whole body of the Suessiones, after their flight, came the next night into the town.
 <sup>5</sup>
-The vineae having been quickly brought up against the town, a mound thrown up, and towers built, the Gauls, amazed by the greatness of the works, such as they had neither seen nor heard of before, and struck also by the dispatch of the Romans, send embassadors to Caesar respecting a surrender, and succeed in consequence of the Remi requesting that they [the Suessiones] might be spared.
+The vineae having been quickly brought up against the town, a mound thrown up, and towers built, the Gauls, amazed by the greatness of the works, such as they had neither seen nor heard of before, and struck also by the dispatch of the Romans, send embassadors to [color=#3d8b3d]Caesar[/color] respecting a surrender, and succeed in consequence of [color=#3d8b3d]the Remi[/color] requesting that they [the Suessiones] might be spared.

+[1]: #1chap "Chapter 1, Turmoil in Belgium"
+[2]: #2chap "Chapter 2, Measures of Caesar"
+[3]: #3chap "Chapter 3, The Remi are declaring themselves for the Romans"
+[4]: #4chap "Chapter 4, Enumeration of enemy forces"
+[5]: #8chap "Chapter 8, Battle of the Aisne"